-So far we have the audio I/O working via ALSA, although with some small clocking issues.
-Next up is to test the SPI for the analog inputs and outputs.
-I2C is already working fine and we have even tested some Trill touch sensors (currently on Kickstarter) with the BeagleBone AI and Bela combination.
+So far we have audio I/O working via ALSA and SPI ADC/DAC running for the analog inputs and outputs.
+I2C is already working fine and we have even tested some Trill touch sensors (running on Kickstarter for the next few days) with the BeagleBone AI and Bela combination.

 Sign up for updates here to be the first to know about developments!